chatgris/funnel/doc/Architecture.md

 ### Stream

 Listening to a stream is done by using the `/river` endpoint.
-Message from this endpoint has the same serialization as the message sended to `/feeding`, with one addition: an entry filter containing the filter's name.
+Message from this endpoint has the same serialization as the message sent to `/feeding`, with one addition: an entry filter containing the filter's name.
 River will send messages from all filters associated to the user/token.

-Rivers uses Server-sent events to maintain a open connexion.
+Rivers uses Server-sent events to maintain an open connection.

 ## Common workflow